AdobeDocs/adobe-io-runtime/src/pages/guides/getting-started/setup.md

 The `aio` CLI will pickup credentials from the exact same path as the wsk CLI ( `.wskprops` file )

-Additionally, the `aio` CLI allows the use .env files, so if you have multiple namespaces you can have a different set of credentials associated with each project/directory.  `aio` CLI always looks for a .env file in the current working directory before looking to the default location of .wskprops.
+Additionally, the `aio` CLI allows the use of .env files, so if you have multiple namespaces you can have a different set of credentials associated with each project/directory.  `aio` CLI always looks for a .env file in the current working directory before looking to the default location of .wskprops.

 ## Step 2: Testing the CLI is setup correctly